Phaseolaster elliptica: Taxonomy and naming

+In 1993, Peter Shaw Green described two subspecies of O. elliptica that were accepted by the Australian Plant Census: O. elliptica subsp. elliptica in eastern Australia and O. elliptica subsp. praetermissa, which is endemic to Lord Howe Island.
+In 2020 Guy L. Nesom placed the species in the newly-described genus Phaseolaster as P. elliptica after Olearia had been found to be polyphyletic, and raised subsp. praetermissa to a full species as P. praetermissa.

 Distribution and habitat

-Subspecies elliptica occurs from Berry northwards along central and eastern New South Wales to the Queensland border.
+The species occurs from Berry northwards along central and eastern New South Wales to the Queensland border.
 It is found in areas of annual rainfall of over 900 mm in the Sydney Basin.

 Use in horticulture

 Sticky daisy bush adapts readily to cultivation, preferring acidic soils in part shade or sun.